Kitchen Hazards for Parrots

 Sharp Objects

-Some birds enjoy 'helping out' with chores.
-Folding laundry and sweeping is fine, but when it comes to anything that involves sharp or heavy objects, it's best to put them in their house until you're done.
+Some birds love "helping out" with chores like folding laundry or sweeping, but when it comes to tasks involving sharp or heavy objects, it's best to place them safely in their cage until you're done.

 JJ's Resort and Spa

-When JJ sees water, she instantly thinks it's bath time.
-She's on a mission to transform the kitchen into her own personal Resort & Spa.
+When JJ sees water, she instantly thinks it's bath time, turning the kitchen into her own personal resort and spa.

-Never use the self-cleaning cycle with your birds anywhere in the house due to toxic fumes.
-Similarly, when you get a brand new stove, run the broiler a few time to burn off the stimky chemical residue.
+Never use the oven’s self-cleaning feature while birds are in the house, as it emits toxic fumes.
+Likewise, when you get a new stove, run the broiler a few times to burn off any chemical residue before allowing birds in the area.

-The well-studied dangers of PTFE & PFOA products (sometimes called Teflon) is not common knowledge to the general and even bird-loving public.
+The well-studied dangers of PTFE & PFOA products is not common knowledge to the general and even bird-loving public.
 The problem lies when these types of product are heated.

 "Non-stick cookware, when heated either under a broiler or on a stovetop at medium-high heat, can, within six minutes, get to temperatures that will release toxic particles and gasses."